 If shrink tubing is not available, then you can go for electrical tape for wrapping up the bare wire portion.
 Making sure the taping it tight, multiple layered and water proof.

-However, taping is not as efficient as shrink tubing.
-Nevertheless, it should do the job.
-But it isn’t a long term solution.
+However, taping doesn’t provide a secure covering like shrink tubing.
+Nevertheless, it will do the job.
+But it shouldn’t be a long-term solution.

-If high current is passing through the wire connection, over time (probably over a couple of summers) the adhesive on the tape might start wearing off.
+If high current is passing through the wire connection, the adhesive on the tape can heat up and the tape can unravel.

-This will cause a short circuit if other wires come in contact with the inside of the concerned wire.
-Also the adhesive will work itself into the individual strands of wire inside and this might cause the connection to fail.
+This will cause a short circuit if other wires come in contact with the bare wire.
+Also the adhesive will work itself into the individual strands of wire which can lead to a bad connection.

 Although soldering is a great way to connect two wires, sometimes soldering is not an option.
 There are other ways to join two wires together such as crimping connectors and twisting bare wires together.